 To manage this complexity, version your API.
-Versioning helps you iterate faster when the needed changes are identified.
+Versioning helps us to iterate faster when the needed changes are identified in the APIs.

 - a change in the format of the response data for one or more calls

-- a change in the response type (i.e. changing an integer to a float)
+- a change in the request or response type (i.e. changing an integer to a float)

 - removing any part of the API.